About the Governing Board

 |Statement of Location Where All Notices of the Meetings of the Laveen Elementary School District No. 59 Governing Board Will Be Posted|

 Jill Barragan has served on the Laveen Elementary School District Governing Board since 2013.
-She was elected as Board Clerk in 2015, as Board President from 2017-2019, and was again elected as Clerk in 2020.
+She served as Board Clerk in 2015 and 2020 and as Board President from 2017-2019.
+She was again elected as President in 2021 and 2022.
 Barragan was originally appointed to the board in 2013 by the Maricopa County Education Service Agency.
-She ran in 2014 and 2018 and now serves a four-year term.
+She was reelected in 2014, 2018, and 2022 and now serves a four-year term.

-Barragan is the Executive Director of Business Services for the Avondale Elementary School District, a position she has held since 2010.
-Prior to joining Avondale in 2008, she worked for the Arizona Department of Education in the school finance division.
+Barragan became Assistant Superintendent of Business Operations for the Paradise Valley Unified School District in 2021.
+Prior to that, she was Avondale Elementary District’s Executive Director of Business Services for over 10 years.
+She also worked for the Arizona Department of Education in the school finance division.
 Barragan began her career as an accountant for the Salvation Army.

 Jill was also elected to the executive board of the Arizona Association of School Business Officials (AASBO) to serve a four year term as Vice President, President Elect, President and Immediate Past President respectively.
 Prior to this, she was elected as Treasurer of AASBO and served a two year term from July 2014 – July 2016.